allegheny-computer-science-203-s2021/assessment/assessment.md

 * Requirements engineering

 * :flushed: = Fails to add any requirements for the program and shows no knowledge of what the program is doing.
 * :worried: = Adding requirements, but not making them user-focused.
+Also, requirements might be added only at the start of the process, not through the whole process.
 * :neutral_face: = Adding user-focused requirements, but not having appropriate estimates for those requirements.
+Plus, these requirements aren't even addressed in the engineering process.
 * :blush: = Adding user-focused requirements with appropriate estimates, but the individual requirements involve a multitude of different tasks instead of just one.
+However, these requirements are addressed in the engineering process.
 * :laughing: = Adding user-focused requirements with appropriate estimates, and the individual requirments involve only one task.
+There's also a routine check of these requirements to make sure that they are compatible with the project goals.
+In addition, the whole project is designed beforehand, facilitating the creation of requirements.

 * Software architecture